-Christian Community Service (one semester) Grades 11, 12 Elective 2 credits
+Christian Communit y Service (one semester) Grades 11, 12 Elective 2 credits calling to serve.

-An elective course offered to juniors and seniors in which, as Christians, they are taught to follow their calling to serve.
 Students who spend 1-2 hours each week in approved service to the Christian community will be given credit.
 Opportunities may include assisting within the school, School of Religious Formation, tutoring, etc.